 The English abstract reads:

-A full table of contents can be downloaded here.
+The table of contents of the issue can be accessed here.